orangemonkey68/PowerTools/README.md

-# Fabric Example Mod
+# PowerTools

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+PowerTools **requires** [ClothConfig](https://github.com/shedaniel/cloth-config), and that's it!
+Just drop the jars into your mods folder in your Fabric installation!

+##FAQ

+- Q: Will there be a Forge version?
+    - A: No. (Probably)
+- Q: Will PowerTools come to *any* other Minecraft platforms?
+    - A: Short answer: Maybe.
+PowerTools was not built with other platforms in mind, and the existing codebase would have to be heavily refactored and abstracted.
+Don't count on it happening any time soon.
+- Q: I found a bug, what should I do?
+    - A: Please read [Submitting A Bug Report](), and follow the steps found there.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is under the GPL3.0 license.
+Feel free to learn from it and contribute!